reeceorbuck/sorrento-dental/_posts/2018-01-06-Meet-the-team.md

 Lance is interested in a patient centred approach to care with a strong focus on patient education and involving them in every step of their dental journey.
 He enjoys working with patients who have dental anxiety and has a repuation as being gentle and patient.

 In his spare time he enjoys gardening, collecting musical instruments and spending time with his family.
+He is currently available on Wednesdays and Fridays for appointments.